 6. INFJs might isolate themselves when they are depressed

-Like was mentioned before, the INFJ is like a deep sea fish that is adapted to live on a certain depth in the ocean.
+Like was mentioned before, the INFJ is like a deep sea scuba diver that is adapted to dive to a certain depth in the ocean.

 Even though it is their natural habitat and they actually need that depth to function properly, going much deeper can be detrimental even for them.

 Many that observe a healthy INFJ’s reclusive and independent lifestyle would think they are already depressed.